einsteiniumclassic/einsteinium/README.md

 - Difficulty Re-targeting: per block (Kimoto Gravity Well)
 - RPC Port: 41879
 - P2P Port: 41878
-- Donation to the Einsteinium Charitable Fund (per block): 2%
-- Donation to to faucets, give-aways and marketing (per block): 0.5%

 For more information, as well as an immediately useable, binary version of the Einsteinium client sofware, see http://www.einsteinium.org.